pyRis/retrofitting-embeddings-lrls/README.md

-# Retrofitting GloVe Embeddings for Low Resource Languages using Graph Knowledge
+# Enhancing GloVe Embeddings for Low-resource Languages with Graph Knowledge

-This project aims to enhance GloVe embeddings for low-resource languages by leveraging graph knowledge.
+This project aims to enhance GloVe embeddings for low-resource languages by leveraging graph knowledge, as well as to provide a centralized repository with pre-trained static word embeddings across diverse languages.
 Below is a table detailing the languages involved in the project along with their dataset sizes and classification.

 ## Language Data Details